 Power supply

 Activates/deactivates the monitoring of the power supply unit.

-If the device has a detected power supply fault, then in the Device status frame, the value changes to error.
+- marked (default setting) Monitoring is active.
+If the device has a detected power supply fault, then in the Device status frame, the value changes to error. - unmarked Monitoring is inactive.